Previous Research on Citizen-Politician Linkages

 For recent overviews of literature and theoretical conceptualizations of citizen-politician linkages, particularly in view of the provision of targeted benefits in contingent exchange relations, see the following texts all of which have copious references both to classics in the field as well as to recent empirical research:

-Herbert Kitschelt and Steven Wilkinson, eds., Patrons, Clients, and Policies.
+- Kitschelt, Herbert and Steven Wilkinson, eds., Patrons, Clients, and Policies.
 Patterns of Democratic Accountability and Political Competition.
-Cambridge: Cambridge University Press.
+Cambridge: Cambridge University Press, 2007.

-Susan Stokes, “Political Clientelism,” pp. 604-27 in Carles Boix and Susan Stokes, eds., The Oxford Handbook of Comparative Politics.
+- Stokes, Stokes.
+“Political Clientelism,” pp. 604-27 in Carles Boix and Susan Stokes, eds., The Oxford Handbook of Comparative Politics.
 Oxford: Oxford University Press, 2007.